melopilosyan/Add-Comments/README.md

-The application was written when I studied Qt(June 2011) so don't be so exacting against :)
+The application was written when I studied Qt(June 2011) so don't be very exacting against :)

 ### Authors